 How to Launch a Peer-to-Peer Campaign on Classy

-Peer-to-peer fundraising boosts donor acquisition and retention rates through the organic power of networking.
+A peer-to-peer fundraising platform boosts donor acquisition and retention rates through the organic power of networking.
 All you need is the right set of tools to take a strategic approach.

 Odds are you already understand what peer-to-peer fundraising is.
 This post will help you take the next step in developing a roadmap to execute peer-to-peer campaigns based on current donor behaviors and proven best practices.
 Visual examples and insights from nonprofits mastering the art of peer-to-peer fundraising will guide you to your next breakthrough campaign.